franzenzenhofer/Superpowers-Extension/README.md

 To use **Google Search Console** or **Analytics** from your local HTML page:

 1. **Create a Desktop OAuth Client** in Google Cloud Console and download your `client_secret_xxx.json`.
-2. In the extension side panel, click “Credentials Manager” (or open `pages/credentials_manager.html`).
+2. In the extension side panel, click "Credentials Manager" (or open `pages/credentials_manager.html`).
 3. Drag-and-drop your `client_secret.json` file; the extension can walk you through generating a `token.json`.
 4. Once stored, you can call:
    ```js